q3k/chubby75/doc/hardware.md

 LED, Button
 -----------

-There is a general purpose, FPGA controlled LED at F7, active low.
+There is a general purpose, FPGA controlled LED at F7, active low (FPGA pin should be set to open drain).

 Additionally, there is a button (S1).
-It's not exactly clear if it's (possible to read its state)[https://github.com/q3k/chubby75/issues/8].
+When F7 is an input, pressing the button will read low, otherwise it will read high.
+Pressing the button wil [also always illuminate the LED](https://github.com/q3k/chubby75/issues/8).

 Connector J600
 --------------